 \subsection{The data}

-To illustrate the capabilities of the proposed method, we consider traffic speed data from the highway system in San Jose, California, obtained from the California Performance Measurement System database \citep{chen2001freeway}.
+To illustrate the capabilities of the proposed method, we consider traffic speed data from the highway system in San Jose, California, obtained from the California Performance Measurement System database \citep{Chen2001Freeway}.
 The data set consists of 26 replicates, recorded by automatic sensors weekly on Mondays at 17:30, from January 2, 2017, to June 26, 2017.
 Each replicate contains $n = 325$ speed records (in mph), observed at different locations which are fixed across the replicates.
-Figure \ref{replicate14} shows speed records corresponding to the 14th replicate, observed on April 3, 2017.
-The highway network was obtained from OpenStreetMap \citep{contributors2017planet} and, when converted to a metric graph object, consists of 691 vertices and 848 edges.
+Figure \ref{replicate14} shows speed records for the 14th replicate.
+The highway network was obtained from OpenStreetMap \citep{Contributors2017Planet} and, when converted to a metric graph object, consists of 691 vertices and 848 edges.

-\cite{borovitskiy2021matern} averaged this data across replicates and modeled the $n$ observations using a graph Laplacian-based model restricted to the vertices. \cite{bolin2023statistical} used a Whittle--Matérn field to model the same data.
+\cite{Borovitskiy2021Matern} averaged this data across replicates and used graph Laplacian-based model restricted to the vertices. \cite{Bolin2023Statistical} used a Whittle--Mat\'ern field to model the same data.
 Here, we do not average the data across replicates.
 The first 13 replicates are used to construct covariates, while the remaining 13 are used for modeling.
 Eleven locations were removed beforehand, as their recorded values were constant across the first 13 replicates.
-Figures \ref{mean_better} and \ref{stand_log_sigma} display the mean and standardized logarithm of the standard deviation for these replicates, showing that the data is not stationary.
+Figures \ref{app:mean_better_3} and \ref{stand_log_sigma} in Appendix \ref{app:covariates_for_applic} display the mean and standardized logarithm of the standard deviation for these replicates, showing that the data is not stationary.